 Many positive thinkers often judge, suppress, and ignore negativity.
 They want to hear the good news only and alienate themselves from any negative thoughts or feelings.
 Such positive thinkers may have many concerns about their financial situation but choose to ignore them.
 You have probably heard these people say, “I don’t want to hear any negativity!”
 They do not want to face the truth.
 By alienating themselves from negativity, they sacrifice authenticity, vulnerability, wholeness, and intimacy.

 Some years ago, I had a similar experience within a well-known international company.
 The vice president repeatedly said, “Stay away from negative people.
 If you want to fly with eagles, don’t mix with turkeys!”
 The employees were expected to show enthusiasm and employ positive affirmations at all times.
 Whenever anyone expressed thoughts or feelings of doubt, anxiety, or unhappiness, they were labeled “negative,” and were denigrated and disregarded.

-During recent years, many people bought homes when they didn’t have the money to pay for them.
+Prior to the global financial crisis, many people bought homes when they didn’t have the money to pay for them.
 They suppressed their doubts and concerns, and were then faced with foreclosure.
-Additionally, some Wall Street executives used questionable strategies that brought about global financial chaos.
+Many Wall Street executives used questionable strategies that brought about global chaos.

 Positive Thinking Is Often No More Than Wishful Thinking.